• Skip to main content

 mashed banana and honey

-Add in honey to the mashed bananas and mix together until evenly distributed.
+Honey is added to the mashed bananas, and I mix it together until it’s evenly distributed.

 Step Three: